My latest novel is And Laughter Fell from the Sky.

 - An audio interview on Book Club Girl.

 - A print interview from The Hindu, a newspaper in Chennai, India

 You can hear me pronouncing it here: http://www.teachingbooks.net/pronounce.cgi?aid=11824

 I was born and raised in northeastern Ohio.
 My parents are immigrants from India.
 I earned a BA in English literature from Kent State University, and an MA in English literature from the University of Michigan.
 I have worked as a writer and editor at a variety of nonprofits in Washington, DC, and at the University of Idaho.
-I currently work as a middle school English teacher in Columbus, Ohio.
+I currently work as a secondary school English teacher in Columbus, Ohio.